AdaRoseCannon/AdaRoseCannon/README.md

 ### Hi!
 I'm Ada Rose Cannon

-- 🔭 I'm a developer advocate for the Web Browser, [Samsung Internet](https://twitter.com/samsunginternet).
-I'm also co-chair of the W3C Immersive Web Groups which are developing the WebXR device API.
+- 🔭 AR VR at Apple, I'm also co-chair of the W3C Immersive Web Groups which are developing the WebXR device API.
 - 💬 Ask me about VR or AR on the Web
 - ⚡ I like building demos